Budget Friendly Teenage Boy Bedroom Makeover-DIY

 When my husband and I went to the local hardware store to pick up the paint, we also checked the storage area and found some awesome shelves.
 I was leaning towards floating shelves but we were afraid they wouldn’t hold up heavy weight.
 These black shelves were incredibly easy to install and my boy loved the color.
 Win win!

-Look how good the books look there!
+Check out how good the books look there!

 I searched everywhere for the right bedding for him.
 After visiting 1,000,000 stores in the area, Target came to the rescue.
 I had already made his decorative pillows (pictured below) AND closet curtain a while back, and he loves the whole comic book theme, so I wanted to keep that and just integrate complimentary items.